angus135/hil-rig-mcu-firmware/src/rtos/README.md

 File: `stub_*.c`
 Role (test build only; compiled when `TEST_BUILD` is defined):

-- Implements a minimal, deterministic model of the related FreeRTOS APIs declared in `rtos.h`:
+- Implements a minimal, deterministic model of the related FreeRTOS APIs declared in `rtos_config`:

 - Does not create or schedule real tasks; the behaviour is intentionally simple and deterministic.